Skip to content

 Note

 The plugin has been well tested using the version of Python packaged with Binary Ninja, which is currently Python 3.10.
 By default, Binary Ninja will install the plugin using this version of Python, except for Linux users, which defaults to the latest version available on the system.
 For Linux users, we recommend configuring Binary Ninja to use Python 3.10.
-If you decide to configure Binary Ninja to use a separate Python virtual environment, see Setting Up a Virtual Environment.

 Updating the Plugin